top of page

 Article 43

-Users should not reveal under any circumstances their identifier and / or password to another person or keep it in writing in view, or within the reach of third parties.
+Users must not under any circumstances reveal their identifier and/or password to another person nor keep it written in view or within reach of third parties.

 Article 44

-Users must not use any authorized access from another user, even if they have the owner's authorization.
+Users must not use any other user's authorized access, even if they have the owner's authorization.

 Article 45

-If a user suspects that his authorized access (user identifier and password) is being used by another person, he must proceed to change his password and inform his immediate boss, who will report to the person responsible for the administration of the network.
+If a user suspects that their authorized access (user identifier and password) is being used by another person, they must proceed to change their password and inform their immediate supervisor, who will report to the network administration manager.

 Article 46